 - 8 cups spinach , I used a mix of spinach and romaine

 - 1 ½ cups cherry tomatoes , cut in half

 Optional toppings: shredded cheese, pickles, avocado, onions, crumbled bacon, croutons

 - Combine the hamburger, salt, garlic powder and pepper in a small bowl.
 Then form 4 patties and press a thumbprint into the center.
 Cook in a skillet over medium-high heat for 3 to 5 minutes per side or until the internal temperature reaches 155ºF.
 Remove to a plate lined with paper towel to catch any extra grease.

-- Divide the lettuce into the base of four bowls.
+- Divide the greens into the base of four bowls.
 Then add desired toppings.
 Once the hamburgers have slightly cooled, add to the center of the bowl.
 You can leave it whole or chop into bite sized pieces.

 - Drizzle 2 Tablespoons of dressing over the top.
 Enjoy soon after.
 This salad is best served the first day.

 Preheat the oven to 425°F. Line a rimmed baking sheet with foil.
 Then place a cooling rack on top of the foil wrapped pan.

 Place burgers on rack and cook for 15 minutes, or until juices run clear and the internal temperature reaches 155°F.